max-geller/max-geller/README.md

 ### Hi there :wave:

+Construction professional by day, and software enthusiast by night.
+Based in  Phoenix, AZ 🌵.

 My name is Max Geller, and I'm passionate about building bridges between construction and code.

-I'm a construction professional by day, and software enthusiast by night.
-Based in  Phoenix, AZ 🌵.

 As an Electrical Preconstruction Manager in the construction industry, I harness the power of software development to enhance project cost estimation and the analysis of historical construction cost data.